akl773/insta-followers/README.md

 # Instagram Follower Analyzer

-A comprehensive Instagram analytics tool that helps you analyze and track your Instagram followers and following relationships.
-This project provides both a command-line interface and a modern web application for detailed insights into your Instagram network.
+A command-line tool that helps you analyze and track your Instagram followers and following relationships.
+Generate detailed reports of your Instagram network and monitor changes over time.

 ## 🌟 Features